IgorFelipePereiraGutierrez-Br-Sp-Sjc-72/Project-PoliciaMilitarSP-Exonerate-Me-Patent22-VUNESP-MIL59/README.md

-# Project-PoliciaMilitarSP-Exonerate-Me-Patent22-VUNESP-MIL59
+# Project-EB_PoliciaMilitarSP-Exonerate-Me-Patent22-VUNESP-MIL59

-- Project to make " Public Unofficial Journal Communication" where Me: Igor Felipe Pereira Gutierrez was Exonerated by Hided Coronel of PM with Micro-Wave Communications.
+- Project to make "Public Unofficial Journal Communication" where Me: "Igor-Felipe-Pereira-Gutierrez" was Exonerated by Hided Coronel of PM with Micro-Wave Communications.

 ID: #TX-240220262136-12-12-IFPG-440422115

+ID: #TX-270220260341-12-32-IFPG-440422115